xmidt-org/scytale/README.md

 ## Summary
 Scytale is the API server of [XMiDT](https://xmidt.io/).
-Scytale will fanout the API request to [petasos](https://github.com/xmidt-org/petasos) to talk with talaria.
+Scytale will fanout the API request to all the [petasoses](https://github.com/xmidt-org/petasos) that scytale knows of.

 ## Details
 Scytale has two API endpoints to interact with the devices: 1) get the statictics